VAIJ-TEJAS/Articles/Calculator using Tkinter/darft4.md

 # Testing Result
 ![adding_numbers](./img/testing1.png)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![display_output](./img/testing2.png)

-# Possible Errors that might occur
+# Possible errors that might occur
 In building a calculator using Tkinter, potential errors include syntax mistakes, input validation issues, and challenges with complex operations.
 Effective debugging is crucial for ensuring the calculator functions reliably.
 Have a look at some of the problems along with their solutions that are listed below.
 ## Division by zero error: